Gaurav-Kedia/FJ6-Prod-JavaSB/README.md

 ### Branch protection and approvals

 The [`CODEOWNERS`](.github/CODEOWNERS) file assigns every path to `@Gaurav-Kedia`.
 Once you enable branch protection for `master` with “Require a pull request before merging” and “Require review from Code Owners”, GitHub will block direct pushes and enforce owner approval on every PR.
 Pair this with “Include administrators” to guarantee no privileged account bypasses the workflow.
+Tie your branch protection to the `idea-production` environment if you want GitHub to request an extra deployment approval before the production stage runs.